Beans are an often-overlooked source of affordable healthy food. Check out these delicious and healthy bean recipes!

-Here’s why the U.N. wants to celebrate this humble seed:
+Here’s why the U.N. wants to celebrate the humble bean:

 - They’re a sustainable source of protein.
-(More on vegan protein in this guide.)
+(Here’s more on vegan protein sources.)

 - Legumes are nitrogen fixers, which means they’re improving the soil as they grow.
 Our soil needs all the help it can get!

 - They’re a rich source of fiber, potassium, and other important nutrients that many of us fall short on.

 Beans and other pulses are a versatile, nutritious, and cheap ingredient to incorporate into your meal rotation.
 From nourishing lentil and bean soups to hummus to BROWNIES (!), beans should have a frequent place at your table.

 A few suggestions for making your beans as healthy as possible:

 *When possible, use dried rather than canned beans.
 As I’ve written before, cans are usually lined with plastic of some sort, which may leach BPA and other harmful compounds into your healthy meals.

 While you need to plan ahead to use dried, there are some huge advantages to preparing your own beans:

 - You skip the chemicals that can leach from cans.

 - You shrink your foodprint when you bring your own container.
 No can waste, plus you avoid all the emissions used in shipping those heavy canned beans!